 This geo-energy application consists in injecting air at high pressure in an aquifer when there is excess of energy production from renewable sources, and pumping and recovering energy when the demand is higher than the production from renewable sources.
 Since the injected fluid is air, this application poses no hazards to the environment, animals or plants.
 Nonetheless, the water of the aquifers where air is injected should not have any potential use because the oxygen of the injected air may alter the geochemistry of the aquifer.

 Natural gas storage

-Natural gas storage is routinely performed for strategic reasons to ensure the gas supply in periods of high demand.
-The injected gas is recovered afterwards.
-Care should be taken in avoiding any leakage because methane is flammable.
+Underground Gas Storage (UGS) is routinely performed for strategic reasons to ensure gas supply in periods of high demand.
+When there is less gas demand, usually in summer, gas is stored and it is recovered when the demand peaks.
+The risk of inducing seismicity in UGS is low, since except for exceptions (e.g. Castor case), the 640 UGS sites worldwide have not induced felt seismicity.
+Nonetheless, care should be taken in avoiding any leakage because methane is flammable.

 Since induced seismicity is usually associated with hydraulic fracturing, we devote some lines to explain this geo-engineering application: